 How much value can you get per Chase point?

-The value you can get using this feature depends on the most premium card you have:
+Keep in mind that you can combine Chase points between accounts, so the value you get per point depends on the most premium card you have:

-- If you have the Chase Sapphire Reserve® Card (review), you can redeem Ultimate Rewards points for 1.5 cents each towards eligible purchases
+- If you have the Chase Sapphire Reserve, you can redeem Ultimate Rewards points for 1.5 cents each towards eligible purchases

-- If you have the Chase Sapphire Preferred® Card (review), you can redeem Ultimate Rewards points for 1.25 cents each towards eligible purchases
+- If you have the Chase Sapphire Preferred, you can redeem Ultimate Rewards points for 1.25 cents each towards eligible purchases

 How long is this feature valid?

-Chase’s new “Pay Yourself Back” feature is valid through September 30, 2020, as of now.
-That’s based on when you request reimbursement, and not based on when the purchase was made.
+Note that the end date is based on when you request reimbursement, and not based on when a purchase was made.

 How recent do purchases have to be for reimbursement?